Ready to buy it already? Click on the add to cart button above.

 - The methylation section discusses total protein intake, and intakes of methionine, serine, and glycine.
 That’s because these amino acids intersect in many important ways with folate, vitamin B12, and choline.

-- The potassium section covers three strategies for obtaining enough potassium: one focused on a high volume of fruits and vegetables; a second focused on a diet low in fat, low in grains, and free of refined carbohydrate; and a third focused on a low-carbohydrate, high-fat diet.
+- The potassium section covers three strategies you can use to obtain enough potassium: one focused on a high volume of fruits and vegetables; a second focused on a diet low in fat, low in grains, and free of refined carbohydrate; and a third focused on a low-carbohydrate, high-fat diet.
 It goes into this level of detail because 98 percent of the population fails to get enough potassium and navigating the potassium requirement requires very different approaches that depend on your macronutrient balance.

 - The guide discusses how your ability to tolerate carbs or fat will be impacted by your status of thiamin, riboflavin, and pantothenic acid.
 In these cases, feeling better on low-carb or low-fat can be an important clue for whether you are deficient in one or another of these vitamins.